GovardhanChaudhari/InstallFedora/README.md

 Add executable permissions chmod +x ./installscriptfedora After making executable.
 Navigate to folder that contains 'installscriptfedora' type: sudo ./installscriptfedora

+Note: I realise some extension settings may not apply.
+I need to look into this & fix.

 Ideally after all script options complete, you should reboot the PC.
 Note: The bash script may download outdated packages via wget.
 They were tested & valid at the time of writing.
 Therefore ensure you update the extensions via https://extensions.gnome.org